 If the source does not have page numbers but is divided into numbered paragraphs, sections or chapters, use these instead, together with an appropriate abbreviation (par., sec., ch.).
 In this case, use a comma after the author’s name.

-If the source does not use any numbering system (as is often the case for online articles), include only the author name or title in the in-text citation.
+If the source does not use any numbering system (as is often the case for online article citations), include only the author name or title in the in-text citation.
 Don’t include paragraph numbers unless they are explicitly numbered in the source.

 In-text citations for plays

 When quoting a play that includes act, scene and line numbers, use these instead of the page number.